gbochenek/web-app-builder-build/README.md

 # web-app-builder-build
 Example of using the Dojo Build with an ArcGIS Web App Builder Application.

+Adapted from build scripts provided by @qlqllu at https://geonet.esri.com/docs/DOC-3795

 # Sample Build Run
 1. Ensure npm, Node.js, and Java are installed.
 2. Open a command prompt to the root directory.